syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disables to perform the filter operation with case sensitive.
+Enables or disables to perform the filter operation with case sensitive.